Vietnamese Street Food Guide: How to Eat Like a Local in Vietnam

 Around lunchtime (11:30 AM to 1 PM), seek out cơm bình dân, casual eateries offering an array of homestyle dishes.
 Simply pick your favorites — from fried eggs and sautéed greens to braised fish and roast pork — and enjoy them over a plate of steaming rice.

-How to Choose the Right Food Stall
+How to Choose a Stall: Insights from the Vietnamese Street Food Guide

 street food in vietnam